wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 * **Data ingestion**.
 When the Wavefront service ingests data, those data count toward your PPS allocation.
 * **Data analysis**.
 When you run a query, either as part of an alert or when you look at a dashboard, the backend has to process the data, and those data points count toward your PPS allocation.

-This page helps you get value from your PPS and avoid overage (overage is an extra fee that customers with certain contracts have to pay if they consume more data than they paid for).
+This page helps you get value from your PPS and avoid overage (overage is an extra fee that customers with certain contracts pay if they consume more data than they paid for).

 ## Where Do I Start?

-Each customer has a contract with VMware that allows them to send a predetermined amount of data, measured in points per second (PPS) to their Wavefront instance.
+Each customer has a contract with VMware that allows them to send a predetermined amount of data, measured in points per second (PPS), to their Wavefront instance.

 If the customer uses more than the contracted rate, VMware bills for those additional data.
 Because VMware has to pay the cloud provider for data consumed by each Wavefront instances, we have to ensure that customers pay for the data they consume.
 But we want for you to get the largest amount of useful information possible from your data.
 This page has some tips.

 ### How Do Find Usage Information?

-Your Wavefront instance includes dashboards and charts that help you determine how close you are to your contracted rate and to explore remediation options.
+Your Wavefront instance includes out-of-the-box dashboards and charts that help you determine how close you are to your contracted rate and to explore remediation options.

 <table style="width: 100%;">
 <tbody>
 <tr>
-<td>If you're a SuperAdmin and you want to know close you are to exceeding your committed rate and whether you will be billed for overages, you can use the <a href="examine_usage.html">Usage Summary dashboard</a>.
+<td>If you're a SuperAdmin user and you want to know close you are to exceeding your committed rate and whether you will be billed for overages, you can use the <a href="examine_usage.html">Usage Summary dashboard</a>.
 <ol>
 <li>Click the gear icon and select <strong>Usage Portal</strong></li>
 <li>Examine the charts on the dashboard. </li>
 </ol> </td>
 <td width="50%"><img src="/images/usage_overview.png" alt="screenshot of usage summary dashboard"></td></tr>
 <tr>
-<td>If you want to drill down into usage information, you can examine dashboards in the <strong>Wavefront Usage</strong> integration.
+<td>If you want to drill down into usage and pricing information, you can examine dashboards in the <strong>Wavefront Usage</strong> integration.
 Your contract with VMware determines which dashboard has the information you need:
 <ul><li><strong>Burndown</strong>: If you prepaid, the <strong>Usage (PPS) vs Remaining Balance (PPS P95) for Burndown</strong> has the information you need.</li>
 <li><strong>Billable</strong>: Otherwise, the <strong>Committed Rate vs Monthly Usage (PPS P95) for Billable</strong> dashboard has the information you need. </li>
 </ul></td>